-Results of soil laboratory analyses are expressed with reference to a base, known as 'fine earth fraction' of a soil sample.
-This fraction is prepared during sample pretreatment at the source laboratory upon air drying.
+Results of many soil laboratory analyses are expressed with reference to a base, known as 'fine earth fraction' of a soil sample.
+This fraction is prepared during sample pretreatment at the source laboratory uponair drying.
 Next, part of the air-dried material is sieved.
 The actual sieve size determines both the upper limit for the fine earth fraction and the lower limit for the coarse fraction.
-Most countries use 2 mm as the upper limit for the fine earth fraction (Soil Survey Staff 2022).
+Most countries use 2 mm as the upper limit for the fine earth fraction (Soil Survey Staff 2022a).
 Alternatively, in the former Soviet Union and satellite countries, laboratories used 1 mm for this (Katschinski 1956).
 Analytical results expressed with respect to the <1 mm and <2 mm fractions as base are essentially different and difficult to harmonize unless large data sets are available for the comparisons (Sadovski and Ivanova 2020).
-Such aspects need special attention when international datasets are to be fully harmonized, for example using transformation or pedotransfer functions (Rousseva 1997; Nemes et al. 1999; Esmaeelnejad et al. 2016; Makó et al. 2017; Takahashi et al. 2020), and should be considered in international laboratory intercomparison programmes such as GLOSOLAN.
+Such aspects need special attention when international datasets are to be fully harmonized, for example using transformation or pedotransfer functions (Rousseva 1997; Nemes et al. 1999; EsmaeeInejad et al. 2016; Makó et al. 2017; Takahashi et al. 2020; van Leeuwen et al. 2024), and should be considered in international laboratory intercomparison programmes such as undertaken by GLOSOLAN.

 Sub-divisions (i.e., name and class size limits) within the defined coarse and fine earth fractions can vary markedly between countries as shown in Figure 1 (Nemes et al. 1999; GlobalSoilMap 2015).
 Further, as observed by Loveland (2016), interchangeability of sub fractions is restricted by differences in quality of say the pipette-method, hydrometer method, and the grainsize distribution determined using diffraction (e.g., Elfaki et al. 2016; Faé et al. 2019).
-Harmonizing such disparate textural data to a common standard remains an important challenge (e.g., GlobalSoilMap 2015; Moeys 2018; Sadovski and Ivanova 2020).
+Harmonizing such disparate textural data to a common standard remains an important challenge (e.g., GlobalSoilMap 2015; Moeys 2018; Sadovski and Ivanova 2020; Corral-Pazos-de-Provens et al. 2022), also for SoilGrids predictions.

 Figure 1.
-Particle size limits used in European countries, Australia, and the United States of America.
+Particle size class limits used in various countries.